MonsterTea/MDKG/README.md

 # MDKG
-related data process code for MDKG construction and application
+There are all MDKG construction and application code

+## contextual features extraction